-Liu et al. designed a pH-triggered, far responding DNA hydrogel with three 37-mer ssDNAs based on dimer i-motif structure.^[29a] is illustrated in Figure 8a, the cytosine-rich black domains, form the i-motif structure as a creasinker for the remaining domains to form the ds-Y shape.
-As i-motif structure only visual slight acid environment, this type of hydrogel consisting entirely of DNA is highly sensitive to pH.
+Liu and co-workers designed a pH-triggered, fast-responding DNA hydrogel with three 37-mer ssDNAs based on dimer i-motif structure.^[29a] As illustrated in Figure 8a, the cytosine-rich black domains form the i-motif structure as a cross-linker for the remaining domains to form the ds-Y shape.
+As i-motif structure only exists in slight acid environment, this type of hydrogel consisting entirely of DNA is highly sensitive to pH.
 When pH is lower than 5, the solution turned to a transparent strong hydrogel with the formation of inter-Y-unit by i-motif effect.
 A reverse process would turn the rigid gel into liquid by adjusting pH in the alkaline direction.
 The solid-liquid phase transformation process was proved by a visible AuNPs indicated discoloration with pH change.

-Afterwards, Guo and his coworkers designed a bifunctional stimuli-triggered poly-N-isopropylacrylamide/DNA hydrogel.^[12b] They adapted dimer i-motif structure strategy as mentioned above (Figure 8b).
-Different from the work of Liu, the hydrogel was polymerized with the cytosine-rich nucleic acid-functionalized acrylamide and N-isopropylacrylamide monomer.
-The hydrogel can not only form in the slight acid environment, but also reveal solution-to-hydrogel transitions in the presence of Ag^+ by Ag^+ -stimulated crosslink (C- Ag^+ -C).
+Afterward, Guo et al. designed a bifunctional stimuli-triggered poly-N-isopropylacrylamide/DNA hydrogel.^[12b] They adapted dimer i-motif structure strategy as mentioned above (Figure 8b).
+Different from the work of Liu and co-workers, the hydrogel was polymerized with the cytosine-rich nucleic acid-functionalized acrylamide and N-isopropylacrylamide monomer.
+The hydrogel can not only form in the slight acid environment, but also reveal solution-to-hydrogel transitions in the presence of Ag^+ by Ag^+ -stimulated cross-link (C- Ag^+ -C).